kunjing96/ZSNAS-WRCor/README.md

-# Training-Free Neural Architecture Search with Weighted Response Correlation Proxy
+# A Zero-Shot Neural Architecture Search with Weighted Response Correlation for Image Recognition

 ## Requirements
 You can use the following command to reproduce the environment: